optiklab/path-algorithms-in-a-graph/README.md

                                     (4, 4)
 ```

-It might be a bad example to see the difference in speed of those algorithms, so please look at [my other project that implements those algorithms efficiently](https://github.com/optiklab/path-algorithms-on-a-grid-map) and uses more visual approach and much more test data for it.
+It's very hard to  find a simple enough example of a graph that would show a big difference in Dijkstra and A-Star algorithms.
+So, please look at [my other project that implements those algorithms efficiently](https://github.com/optiklab/path-algorithms-on-a-grid-map) and uses more visual approach and much more test data for it.

 The goal of this project was to show that all four algorithms are very similar.